octodns/octodns-transip/README.md

 #### Root NS records

 TransipProvider support root NS record management.
-To stay backwards compatible root NS management is an opt-in setting

 **notes:**
   - Transip currently only supports FQDN values for root nameservers.
-  - Transip has no TTL for root nameservers, so the TTL value is ignored
+  - Transip has no TTL for root nameservers, so the TTL value from the source is ignored

 #### Dynamic